zzg890/vch-docs/docs/2d-visualization/page/navigation.md

     The contents of the labels are set to: Power, Speed.

-    The name of the LED Display behind the “Power“ is: LED1; the name of the LED Display behind the "Speed" is: LED2.
+    The name of the LED Display behind the "Power" is: LED1; the name of the LED Display behind the "Speed" is: LED2.

     ![alt text](32.png)